seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

     SEATABLE_MYSQL_ROOT_PASSWORD='topsecret' # (5)!

     ## image versions
+    ## SEATABLE_IMAGE='seatable/seatable-developer:4.1.9'
-    SEATABLE_IMAGE='seatable/seatable-enterprise:4.1.9'     # (6)!
+    # (6)!
-    CADDY_RP_IMAGE='lucaslorentz/caddy-docker-proxy:2.8.4-alpine'
-    SEATABLE_DB_IMAGE='mariadb:10.11'
-    SEATABLE_MEMCACHED_IMAGE='memcached:1.5.6'
-    SEATABLE_REDIS_IMAGE='redis:5.0.7'
     ```

-    1. COMPOSE_PROFILES is a comma separated list **without spaces**.
-It defines which components should be installed.
-Right now you can keep "seatable-server".
-Later more components will be added.
+    1. COMPOSE_FILE is a comma separated list **without spaces**.
+It defines which components should be run. `seatable-docker-proxy.yml` and `seatable-server.yml` are a typical combination for a base system.
     2. Get a [list of timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) from Wikipedia.
     3. Select your domain or subdomain that points to your Server (without https://).
 You have to set an A-Record or CNAME pointing to your IP.
     4. Only change the path if you are an experienced docker and linux admin.
     5. Password of the mariadb root user.
-    6. To install a developer edition, change this line for example to:
+    6. To install a developer edition, uncomment this line
-        ```
-        SEATABLE_IMAGE='seatable/seatable-developer:4.1.0
-        ```

-Now change the `.env` file according to your needs:
+    Change the `.env` file according to your needs.

 === "Hostname"